-Once approved, Ohio will offer online sports betting via all major technology platforms.
+Ohio offers online sports betting via all major technology platforms.
 This includes computers, both Mac and PC, in addition to iOS and Android-powered mobile apps for phones and tablets.

 Betting From A Computer

-When betting from a computer users will first be required to download and install a geolocation plug-in.
-The plug-in will serve as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
+When betting from a computer, users are first required to download and install a geolocation plug-in.
+The plug-in serves as proof of location, using your WiFi connection to accurately relay your whereabouts to the betting site.
 As discussed, if the site can’t locate you – you’re out of luck.

 Mobile Sports Betting

 Geolocation is actually a lot easier on your phone, too.
-Just grant the app access to your location services and it will sync immediately with its built-in GPS unit – just like your navigation system does – to show proof of location.
+Just grant the app access to your location services and it syncs immediately with its built-in GPS unit – just like your navigation system does – to show proof of location.

 The Perks of Regulated Mobile Sports Betting in Ohio